PavanRangani/docs/docs/prd/aggregated-report/manage-aggregate-report.md

 ### UX Rule

 - Shows proper message when no aggregate report available.
+- If records are not available, show tab in disabled mode.
 - Shows one ADD button.
 On click, open add aggregate report dialog in same page.
 - Column for the Browse page
   - Report Name